cristinariso/propeller-nacelle/README.md

 The main file is the file to be used for generating results.

-The time-marching function is under the time marching folder in utilities and calls functions in the model folder.
+The time-marching function is under the time marching folder in utilities and calls functions in the model folder (also in utilities).

-The model folder contains one function to build the state matrix of the linear model and then a dydt function that sums up the nonlinear terms.
+The model folder contains one function to build the state matrix of the linear model and a dydt function that sums up the nonlinear terms.

 ## Execution